-After nearly three and a half months in New York, a fiasco occurred in my personal life, so ridiculous it could have formed the premise in a Woody Allen movie.
+After nearly three and a half months in New York, a fiasco occurred in my personal life, so ridiculous it could have formed the basis for a plot in a Woody Allen movie.
 And the worst thing was, both myself and all my friends had seen all the warning signs.
 I’d been heavily cautioned otherwise, but as I was wont to do, I threw caution to the wind, and did as I pleased.
 The sudden turn of events left me mortified and traumatized.

 Consequently, I decided to pack up and leave New York briefly, and run away to San Francisco to be with my on again, off again San Francisco boyfriend, who was so willing to accept me despite my flaws, and the emotional roller-coaster we had been through in the past several months.
 I was down in the dumps, but I really had nobody to blame but myself for the way things had turned out, and I had been prepared to accept the consequences of my actions once I went down that path.
 However, I was grateful that the circumstances hadn’t been worse.